-- 1. The outside directors recognize that they are expected to fulfill their roles and responsibilities and strive to appropriately execute their duties, particularly from the following perspectives. - (1) On the basis of their knowledge, the outside directors offer appropriate advice from the perspective of achieving sustainable growth and the increase of the corporate value of the Company over the medium to long term.

-- (2) The outside directors perform management oversight through the appointment and removal of management and other important decision-making by the Board of Directors. - (3) The outside directors perform oversight of conflicts of interest between the Company's management and major shareholders and other parties. - (4) The outside directors appropriately reflect the views of minority shareholders and other stakeholders at Board of Directors meetings from a position of independence from senior management and major shareholders. - 2.
-The outside directors promote cooperation with the corporate auditors, Board of Corporate Auditors, independent accounting auditor, and Internal Audit Division and endeavor to obtain information.
+- 1. The outside directors recognize that they are expected to fulfill their roles and responsibilities and strive to appropriately execute their duties, particularly from the following perspectives. - (1) On the basis of their knowledge, the outside directors offer appropriate advice from the perspective of achieving sustainable growth and the increase of the corporate value of the Company over the medium to long term. - (2) The outside directors perform management oversight through the appointment and removal of management and other important decision-making by the Board of Directors. - (3) The outside directors perform oversight of conflicts of interest between the Company's management and major shareholders and other parties. - (4) The outside directors appropriately reflect the views of minority shareholders and other stakeholders at Board of Directors meetings from a position of independence from senior management and major shareholders. - 2.
+The outside directors promote cooperation with the audit & supervisory board members, audit & supervisory board, independent accounting auditor, and internal audit division and endeavor to obtain information.

-The outside directors, as necessary, exchange information and develop a shared awareness among the outside directors and between the outside directors and outside auditors.
+The outside directors, as necessary, exchange information and develop a shared awareness among the outside directors and between the outside directors and outside audit & supervisory board members.